-The Ohio Revised Code provides the statutory authority requiring public employers to fund post retirement health care through their contributions to OPERS.
-A portion of each employer's contribution to OPERS is set aside for the funding of post retirement health care benefits.
+The Ohio Revised Code provides the statutory authority requiring public employers to fund post retirement health care coverage through their contributions to OPERS.
+A portion of each employer's contribution to OPERS is set aside for the funding of post retirement health care coverage.

 Employer contribution rates are expressed as a percentage of the covered payroll of active members.
-In 2011, state and local employers contributed at a rate of 14.00% of covered payroll and public safety and law enforcement employers contributed at 18.10%.
+In 2012, state and local employers contributed at a rate of 14.00% of covered payroll and public safety and law enforcement employers contributed at 18.10%.
 These are the maximum employer contribution rates permitted by the Ohio Revised Code.
 Active members do not make contributions to the OPEB Plan.

 OPERS' Post Employment Health Care plan was established under, and is administrated in accordance with, Internal Revenue Code 401(h).
 Each year, the OPERS Board of Trustees determines the portion of the employer contribution rate that will be set aside for funding of post employment health care benefits.
-The portion of employer contributions allocated to health care for members in the Traditional Plan was 4.0% during calendar year 2011.
-The portion of employer contributions allocated to health care for members in the Combined Plan was 6.05% during calendar year 2011.
-The portion of employer contributions allocated to health care for the calendar year beginning January 1, 2012 remained the same, but they are subject to change based on Board action.
-Employers will be notified if the portion allocated to health care changes during calendar year 2012 The OPERS Board of Trustees is also authorized to establish rules for the retiree, or their surviving beneficiaries, to pay a portion of the health care benefits provided.
+The portion of employer contributions allocated to health care for members in the Traditional Plan was 4.0% during calendar year 2012.
+The portion of employer contributions allocated to health care for members in the Combined Plan was 6.05% during calendar year 2012.
+Effective January 1, 2013, the portion of employer contributions allocated to healthcare was lowered to 1 percent for both plans, as recommended by the OPERS Actuary.
+The OPERS Board of Trustees is also authorized to establish rules for the retiree or their surviving beneficiaries to pay a portion of the health care benefits provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.